1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 <div class='code'><a href='https://github.com/1wheel/roadtolarissa/blob/master/source/hurricane/script.js#206-L296'>code</a></div>

-Rendering to different layers let you break problems down into smaller pieces - it's much easier to tinker and fix bugs when you can hide everything (both visually and conceptually) but the part that you're working on.
+Rendering to different layers lets you break problems down into smaller pieces - it's much easier to tinker and fix bugs when you can hide everything (both visually and conceptually) but the part that you're working on.

 ## Deleting data